anrayliu/sky/README.md

 # galaxy
-A small library designed to be used with Pygame.
+a small library designed to be used with pygame

+too lazy to write docs right now, will eventually